Orillusion/orillusion-web/docs/api/classes/Color.md

 ▸ **setHex**(`hex`): `void`

-update this color rgba form hexadecimal
+update this color rgba from hexadecimal

 #### Parameters